Adroiti/docs-for-code-review-tools/checkstyle-EmptyForIteratorPad.md

-Pattern: Check the padding of an empty for iterator
+Pattern: Wrong padding of an empty `for` iterator

 Issue: -

 ## Description

-Checks the padding of an empty for iterator; that is whether white space is required at an empty for iterator, or such white space is forbidden.
+Checks the padding of an empty `for` iterator; that is whether white space is required at an empty `for` iterator, or such white space is forbidden.
 No check occurs if there is a line wrap at the iterator, as in

     for (Iterator foo = very.long.line.iterator();